VendySP/youtube-analyzer/README.md

 # Youtube Analyzer
 An automated, serverless AWS cloud pipeline that allows users to instantly analyze and summarize YouTube video sentiment based on top comments, build entirely using Terraform.
-This project was built for educational purposes and was tested manually in the AWS Console before being implemented in Terraform."
+This project was built for educational purposes and was tested manually in the AWS Console before being implemented in Terraform.

 ## Technologies